How Shall We Begin Again?

 Jo’s creative work reflects the need in these times for people to come together.
 Her artistic practice is an evolving, collaborative approach which puts ideas around belonging or forming community in the forefront.

-How Shall We Begin Again? will involve up to 50 paid collaborators/performers.
-The process and performance explores and creates experiences of care, listening, embodiment, safe spaces, unburdening, autonomy and agency.
+How Shall We Begin Again? involves up to 50 paid collaborators/performers.
+The process and performance explores the creation of the conditions in which people thrive and creates experiences of care, listening, embodiment, unburdening, autonomy and agency.

-In 2022, Jo was commissioned by Neurolive to lead on the process and performance at Siobhan Davies Studios, she collaborated with Neurolive directors Matthias Sperling and Guido Orgs.
-Neurolive is a five year Arts/Science project investigating ideas around liveness.
-The performance will be recreated as a Wales Millennium Centre Production in Cardiff and at Peterborough’s Key Theatre with Jumped Up Theatre/Moving Roots (Battersea Arts Centre) this year.
+In 2022, Jo was commissioned by NEUROLIVE to lead on the process and performance at Siobhan Davies Studios, she collaborated with NEUROLIVE directors Matthias Sperling and Guido Orgs.
+Neurolive is a 5 year Arts/Science project investigating ideas around liveness.
+The performance went on to be recreated at the Wales Millennium Centre, Cardiff and at Peterborough’s Key Theatre with Jumped Up Theatre/Moving Roots (Battersea Arts Centre) in 2023.

-The planned performances are designed so anyone can be involved whether a professional dancer, someone who would like to dance or if you would like to embark on a process that is about relating to your own body.
+The performances are designed so anyone can be involved whether a professional dancer, someone who would like to dance or someone who would like to embark on a process that is about relating to your own body.

 “What I need might be a sensation, connection, vibration, space, higher ceilings, skipping…part of my joy in being alive, or simply being me, is me in my physicality.
 My dancing is changing every day, the dance has changed, no doubt everyone’s dance has.”
 Jo Fong